-All you need to create industrial-quality strain relief for your cable is a 3D printed mould, a single-use pack of Sugru Mouldable Glue, a paintbrush and some dish soap (washing up liquid).
+Once you've got your 3D printed mould, all you need is a single-use pack of Sugru Mouldable Glue, a paintbrush and some dish soap (washing up liquid).

 Add a light coat of soapy water (that’s just a drop of dish soap in water) onto your mould using a paintbrush.
 Shake off the excess.

 Use half a single-use pack of Sugru and roll it into a long sausage, roughly the length of the mould.
 Press the Sugru flat and then wrap the Sugru around the cable and press it into a rough shape making sure that there is more near the connector end of the cable.